-1. Democratic Services - General
+Democratic Services - General

-i.
-Beinoora 1.
-Democratic Services - General Subject Detail Delegated by: Delegated to: Constitution To make minor variations to the form, but not the substance, of the Council's Constitution and associated documents where errors or omissions (previously approved) are found, including those of a grammatical and typographical nature.
-Council Head of Legal Equalities & Democratic Services / Democratic Services Manager Scheme of Delegation To make any necessary minor administrative amendments to the Scheme of Delegation, subject to report in due course to the relevant parent body.
+' - tic Services - General 1 Subject Detail Delegated by: Delegated to: Constitution To make minor variations to the form, but not the substance, of the Council's Constitution and associated documents where errors or omissions (previously approved) are found, including those of a grammatical and typographical nature.
+Council Head of Legal Equalities & Democratic Services / Senior Democratic Services Officer Scheme of Delegation To make any necessary minor administrative amendments to the Scheme of Delegation, subject to report in due course to the relevant parent body.
 Council / Executive Committee.
 Chief Executive in consultation with Portfolio holder for Corporate Management Committee Membership To accept nominations and fill vacancies which arise in any Council-approved Committee membership.
 Various Chief Executive in consultation with Leader / Group Leaders Outside Bodies To appoint Officer representatives to outside bodies.
 Council Chief Executive Calendar of Meetings To set the annual Calendar of Meetings, provided that existing agreed patterns and frequency of meetings are observed.
-Council and Executive Democratic Services Manager, in consultation with relevant Chairs Variations to the Calendar of Meetings Within the municipal year, to set and vary dates for Council / Committee meetings, in accordance with relevant statutory and constitutional provisions.
-Various Democratic Services Manager, in consultation with relevant Members Overview and Scrutiny budget To approve expenditure from Overview & Scrutiny Budgets, to assist with scrutiny reviews.
-Executive Democratic Services Manager in consultation with Chair of O&S Cttee
+Council and Executive Senior Democratic Services Officer in consultation with relevant Chairs Variations to the Calendar of Meetings Within the municipal year, to set and vary dates for Council / Committee meetings, in accordance with relevant statutory and constitutional provisions.
+Various Senior Democratic Services Officer, in consultation with relevant Members Overview and Scrutiny budget To approve expenditure from Overview & Scrutiny Budgets, to assist with scrutiny reviews.
+Executive Senior Democratic Services Officer in consultation with Chair of O&S Cttee